SmartsquareGmbH/delete-old-packages/README.md

     package
 ```

-> Delete old versions of the package "package" but keep at least 5 versions
+> Delete old versions of the package "package" but keep at least 5 versions.

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.0